-When you're looking through the website, you'll notice that there are three kinds of project to choose from: Frontier Partner projects, Frontier Group Projects and Frontier Connect Projects.
+When you're looking through the website, you'll notice that there are two kinds of project to choose from: the Frontier Group projects, and the Frontier Partner projects.

 Frontier Group projects are operated by Frontier in collaboration with long-term partner organisations in five countries across four continents.